NoelleSimp/TCL/general-mechanics/overworld.md

 The aura on the campfire is 1U, regardless of the Pyro aura applied.
 For example: Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of pyro.

-## Bush Elemental Interactions
+## Bushes

-Elemental applications can be used to destroy or/and damage bushes.
+* Elemental applications can be used to destroy or/and damage bushes.
 However not all elements are equal in this regard.
+* Bushes take one unit of pyro elemental application to light on fire.

 ## Zone Levels: